Happy April!

 - Have an agenda.
 What do you need and want to talk about at the meeting?
 Are there jobs at home that need to be divided more equitably?
 Are there “issues”, like finances, housing/house repairs, downsizing, knocking down a big debt, having another child, etc.?
 Write it down and share it before the meeting.

-- Start your meeting by listing all the things you two are doing right.
+- What’s going right?
+Start your meeting by listing all the things you two are doing right.
 And, yes, you are doing some things right.

 - Set a time limit.
 Your family meeting should last no more than one hour.

-- Write down the things you both agree to do.
+- Make agreements.
+Write down the things you each agree to do.

 - Congratulate yourself for doing it…and set the next meeting.